Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd.markdown

     <os-core:giga-space id="gigaSpace" space="space"/>
 </beans>
 ```
+{{% /tab %}}
+{{% /tabs %}}

 The above example:

 - Configures the RocksDB BlobStore bean.
-- Configures the Space bean (Data Grid) to use the blobStore implementation, Last Primary state is kept at shared a file lastprimary.properties.
+- Configures the Space bean (Data Grid) to use the blobStore implementation, Last Primary state is kept on ZooKeeper or at shared a file lastprimary.properties.

 # Central Storage Support